Piers Corbyn

-Piers Richard Corbyn (born 10 March 1947) is a British weather forecaster, businessman, climate change denier, anti-vaccine activist, and conspiracy theorist.

-Born in Wiltshire, Corbyn was raised in Shropshire where he attended Adams' Grammar School.
+Piers Richard Corbyn (born 10 March 1947) is a British weather forecaster, anti-vaccine activist, conspiracy theorist, and former politician.
+Corbyn was born in Wiltshire and raised in Shropshire wherein he attended Adams' Grammar School.
 He was awarded a first class BSc degree in physics from Imperial College London in 1968 and a postgraduate MSc in astrophysics from Queen Mary College, University of London, in 1981.
 Corbyn was a member of the Labour Party and served as a councillor in the London Borough of Southwark from 1986 to 1990.
-He is the elder brother of former Labour Party leader Jeremy Corbyn.
-He left Labour due to his opposition to the Iraq War.
+He is the elder brother of former Labour Party leader Jeremy Corbyn, leaving Labour in 2003 due to his opposition to the Iraq War.

 Corbyn ran a weather monitoring company called WeatherAction in the 1990s and gained some prominence in the media for his predictions and, later more so, for his rejection of the scientific consensus on climate change.

-Throughout the COVID-19 pandemic, he has been a prominent proponent of conspiracy theories.
-He has described SARS-CoV-2 as a "hoax", frequently campaigned against lockdowns and against COVID-19 vaccines, and has described COVID-19 vaccines as dangerous.
-Corbyn has been arrested on several occasions for partaking of protests against public health laws, and for calling on supporters to commit violent acts against members of Parliament.
+Throughout the COVID-19 pandemic, he was a prominent proponent of conspiracy theories.
+He described SARS-CoV-2 as a "hoax", frequently campaigned against lockdowns and against COVID-19 vaccines, and described COVID-19 vaccines as dangerous.
+Corbyn was arrested on several occasions for taking part in protests against public health laws, and on suspicion of encouraging people to burn down the offices of members of Parliament.

 Early life and education

 Piers Corbyn was born on 10 March 1947 in Chippenham, Wiltshire.
 He grew up at Yew Tree Manor in Pave Lane, in Newport, Shropshire, a 17th-century country house which was once part of the Duke of Sutherland's Lilleshall estate.

 He began recording weather and climate patterns in 1962 at the age of fifteen, constructing his own observation equipment.
 He attended Castle House School and Adams' Grammar School in Newport, Shropshire.

+Higher education

 At 18, he went to Imperial College London, being awarded a first class BSc degree in physics in 1968.
 He commenced postgraduate research there into superconductivity, but then went into student representation and politics for some years.
 In 1979, he returned to postgraduate study at Queen Mary College, University of London, being awarded an MSc in astrophysics in 1981.
 While he was an undergraduate, an article by Corbyn was published in the Royal Meteorological Society's magazine Weather discussing a brine barometer and an electrical thermometer.